praecipula/stereo_correlation/README.md

 Principal component analysis deals with defining a rotation of the standard cartesian coordinates into one where the minimal variances of the data lie on x', y', z'.
 In other words, the data will assuredly _not_ fall such that the grouping of points in the neighborhood is symmetric and distributed evenly amongst all of global X, Y, and Z, but rather be rotated in some direction from the global coordinate plane.
 This rotation direction is specified by the principal components of the data, orthogonal vectors that point in the direction of the greatest, second greatest, and third greatest variances.

 (Side note: I first experienced PCA in my mechanical engineering classes in order to calculate the principal directions of combined stress in a material - if you perform PCA on an infinitesimal point within the material, you orient the stresses such that the principal components point _only in_ directions of tensile stress.
-Therefore, any combination of stresses on a material can be modeled as tensile stress in the direction of the principal coordinates, which is why mechanical engineers only need to perform stress tests on materials for tension and not shear - shear is internal tension.
-This simplifies finite element analysis immensely.)
+Therefore, any combination of stresses on a material can be modeled as tensile stress in the direction of the principal coordinates, which is why mechanical engineers only need to perform stress tests on materials for tension and not shear - shear is modeled as internal tension.
+This simplifies finite element analysis immensely.
+I think it's so cool when math overlaps multiple fields of application.)

 Therefore, a covariance matrix of the data is created.
 A covariance matrix is the outer product of the independent variables of a system - that is, we are looking at x, y, and z in the local neighborhood (relative to the centroid).
 The covariance matrix is then